tomytjandra/word2vec-embeddings/quiz.md

    - [ ] There are also 500,000 weights of the input matrix to be updated during backpropagation.
    - [ ] Using `negative = 20` or K = 20 means that only 20 weights (instead of 500,000) of the output matrix will be updated on each batch.
    - [ ] Using `ns_exponent = 0` or p = 0 means that every single word has a probability of 0.0002 to be choosen as negative sample.
-   - [ ] Using hierarchical softmax, the number of leaf nodes on Huffman Tree is 100.
    - [ ] Using hierarchical softmax, the size of our output matrix is still 100 x 5,000.
 ___